 .

-Why would we want to have a minimal data type that cannot be counted or arithmetically manipulated?
-In fact, the Boolean type is very common and is often used to create conditional constructs.
-We will get acquainted with them in one of the next lessons.
-For now, just keep in mind that there is a magic Boolean data type with only two possible values.
+Why would we use a minimal data type that we cannot count or arithmetically manipulate?
+Programmers often use the Boolean type to create conditional constructs.
+We will get acquainted with them in one of the lessons.
+For now, it is a magic Boolean data type with only two possible values:

 $dark-mode: true;